 A blog for LSE PhD students, postdocs and LSE students considering a PhD

 It’s tough making post-doc applications.
 The competition is stiff.
 Is the effort worth it?
-We held a seminar recently where we heard how to make successful applications from three different points of view.
+We hold an annual seminar sharing ways to make successful applications from different points of view.
 Perhaps, you could be successful too!
-Our speakers were:
+Our speakers in recent years were:

 Dr Jana Uher, Senior Research Fellow and holder of a Marie Curie Fellowship in Psychological and Behavioural […]

 Should you or shouldn’t you work whilst you study?
 I hear a number of reasons why LSE PhD students can and can’t work while they are studying.

 gaining experience – what sort do you […]

 As a PhD student coming towards the end of writing your PhD thesis, submission is the priority and making many job applications is not easy now.
 Thinking about the future at this stage can be unnerving (unless you have been very well organised and secured a position already).

 This post is to reassure those of you without firm plans that there […]

 PhD students and researchers wanting to pursue an academic career will need a range of experience, built up during (and after) the period of PhD study.

 LSE PhD Graduates tell their tales of progressing into academia

 Ruth Garland (Media and Comms 2014) “an emerging scholar at 50 – odd” now Lecturer at the University of Hertfordshire